avrgeek/avrgeek.github.io/_posts/2015-08-19-home-lab-rebuild.md

 Currently I have two physical systems that are libvirt/KVM hosts for my virtual machines, including the main firewall and fileserver.
-I've had my eye on a few newer technologies, so I'd make the lab flexible.
+I've had my eye on a few newer technologies, so the lab layout requires maximum flexibility.
 With that in mind, here is the brief plan for the rebuild:

 * Continue to be based on Ubuntu 14.04 and a Libvirt/KVM setup.
 This provide